-But first of all, we need to see the homeless as our sisters and brothers, who are in a difficult situation and need our attention, time and help.
-Globally, homelessness is growing and therefore we have a responsibility, both physically and spiritually to those categorised in this area.
-This article seeks to outline the causes of homelessness and how we can support by offering a prayer for the homeless, poor and hungry.
+But first of all, we need to see the homeless as our sisters and brothers who are in a difficult situation and need our attention, time, and help.
+Globally, homelessness is growing, and therefore we have a physical and spiritual responsibility to those categorized in this area.
+This article outlines the causes of homelessness and how we can support them by offering a prayer for the homeless, poor and hungry.

 Our Responsibility for the Homeless

-We have to clothe those in need and to visit the sick.
-“For I was hungry, and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in.
-I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me” (Matthew 25:35-36).
+We have to clothe those in need and visit the sick.
+“For I was hungry, and you gave Me food; I was thirsty, and you gave Me drink; I was a stranger, and you took Me in.
+I was naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me” (Matthew 25:35-36).

-When we demonstrate understanding and love through giving, it is seen as a deposit in the sight of God who grants our larger measures through His grace and divine blessings.
-Proverbs 19:17 states “He who has pity on the poor lends to the Lord, And He will pay back what he has given”.
+When we demonstrate understanding and love through giving, it is seen as a deposit in the sight of God, who grants us more extensive measures through His grace and divine blessings.
+So proverbs 19:17 states, “He who has pity on the poor lends to the Lord, And He will pay back what he has given.”